forkunited/SocialUnrestPrediction/README.md

 It's okay to leave the "hdfs" properties blank if you aren't using any of the Hadoop parts of the project.

 4. Compile the project by running "ant".
-Build the jar by running ant build-jar.
+Build the jar by running "ant build-jar".

 ### How to run the Facebook scraper ###